Settling the Case

 As in all negotiations and litigation, our role is to advocate for our client.
 We will press hard to achieve an attractive settlement offer.
 In many cases, we will request that the workers’ compensation insurance company continue to pay for medical care for a certain period of time in addition to paying a lump sum of money.

-From offices in suburban Atlanta, Georgia, our workers’ compensation attorneys represent clients statewide.
+With an office conveniently located in Atlanta, Georgia, our workers’ compensation attorneys represent clients statewide.
 To learn more please contact our law firm at (404) 303-7770 for a free consultation.
 Please do not hesitate to call.
 We understand that you have many questions that need answers.
-From offices in suburban Atlanta, Georgia, our Workers’ Compensation attorneys represent clients statewide.
+With an office conveniently located in Atlanta, Georgia, our Workers’ Compensation attorneys represent clients statewide.
 If you are unable to visit us in our office, we are happy to travel to meet you in your home or a place that is convenient to you.